qapish/labman/architecture.md

    - validates config
    - brings up post-quantum WireGuard interface (via Rosenpass)
    - registers itself using node token & minimal metadata
+   - establishes a **persistent WebSocket connection to Conplane**, using the envelope format and message types defined in `protocol.md`

 The control-plane now knows:
 - node identity